dangthanhan507/dangthanhan507.github.io/prelim-graph-notes/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
-title:  Graph Notes (GNNs and more)
+title:  Preliminary Graph Notes (GNNs and more)
 math: katex
 has_children: true
 ---

-My notes on graph mafs (for the sake of my learning projects).
+My notes on general mafs such that I can understand the graph mafs.